 Another thing to consider in long-term Northern Lights forecast is the solar rotation.

-Just as an example, during the last Aug 31st and the Sept 1st, there was a KP 5.
-Twenty-seven days later during the Sept 27th and 28th, the KP was 5.
+Just as an example, during Aug 31st and the Sept 1st last year, there was a KP 5.
+Twenty-seven days later, on Sept 27th and 28th, the KP was 5.
 And 27 days later, on Oct 25th and 26th, the KP was again 5.

 You can check all this data on the following Aurora and solar activity archive.